d2cml-ai/osrmareas/README.md

 ![](figs/a2-2.png)

+The `get_area` function generates a polygon shapefile based on the filtered routes within a specified maximum distance and concavity level.

-# Routes inside the area
+Routes inside the area:

 ``` r
 bind_rows(area1, area2) |>